Where to grab a bite, beer and late-night snack from 11th Street to Mount Pleasant and everywhere in between.

 Late-Night Hot Spots

 You don’t have to be a Bolshevik to have a good night at Marx Café Revolutionary Cuisine in Mount Pleasant, a neighborhood hangout where the bartender is quick to mingle with locals and newbies alike.
 The restaurant-bar is known for airing soccer matches from across the globe in the daytime, but you can also catch most major sports on its flat-screen TVs by night, too.
-For the cyclist set, Bar Roubaix brings Belgian beer garden culture and tasty kebabs to the heart of Columbia Heights.
-Sip on everything from local draft beers and a house pils to authentic Trappist ales like Chimay.

 The Ultimate Dive Bar Pub Crawl